Nfinley/coding-journal/Clean_Code.md

 - Team Rules
   - The team should agree on a set of formatting rules and everyone abides by those rules
   - A good software system is composed of a set of documents that read nicely

+## Ch 6 Objects and Data Structures

+- Data Abstraction
+  - Hiding implementation is not just a matter of putting a layer of functions between the variables, it is about abstractions
+  - A class exposes abstract interfaces that allow its users to manipulate the _essense_ of the data, without having to know its implementation
+  - We do not want to expose the details of our data but rather express our data in abstract terms
+- Data/ Object Anti-Symmetry
+  - Objects hide their data behind abstractions and expose functions that operate on that data
+  - Data structures expose their data and have no meaningful functions
+  - **Procedural code (6-5 p.96) (code using data structures) makes it easy to add new functions without changing the existing data structures.
+OO code, makes it easy to add new classes without changing existing functions**
+  - The compliment is true: **Procedural code makes it hard to add new data structures because all the functions must change.
+OO code makes it hard to add new functions because all the classes must change**
+- The Law of Demeter
+  - It says a module should not know about the innards of the objects it manipulates
+  - This means it should not expose its internal structure
+  - A function f, on class C should not invoke any methods on objects that are returned by any of the allowed functions, only talk to its friends not strangers
+- Train Wrecks
+  - Chains of calls like: `final Strings outputDir = ctxt.getOptions().getScratch().getAbsolutePath()` is a train wreck because it looks like a bunch of coupled traing cards
+  - They are considered slpppy style and should be avoided
+  - The above would be fixed by each being set to a variable of the other
+- Hybrids
+  - When structures exist that are half objecst and half data structure
+  - Don't do them
+- Data Transfer Objects
+  - Quintessential form of a data strcuture is a class with public variables and no functions called a data transfer object
+  - More common is the "BEAN" form, they have private variables manipulated by getters and setters.
+The quasi-encapsulation of beans seems to make some OO purists feel better but usually provides no other benefit
+- Active Record
+  - These are a special form of a DTO.
+They are data structures with public (or bean accessed) variables
+  - They also typically have methods like `save` and `find`
+  - Unfortunately we often find devs treat these data structures as objects and try to put business logic in them making them awkward and a hybrid
+- Conclusion
+  - Objects expose behavior and hide data.
+    - Easy to add new kinds of objects without changing behaviors but hard to add new behaviors to existing objects
+  - Data structures expose data and have no significant behavior
+    - Easy to add new behaviors to existing data structures but makes it hard to add new data structures to existing functions